 High Museum of Art to Present “The Forty Part Motet” by Janet Cardiff

-ATLANTA, April 10, 2014 – Sound artist Janet Cardiff’s critically acclaimed installation “The Forty Part Motet” will travel to the High Museum of Art in fall 2014.
+ATLANTA, Sept.
+16, 2014 – Sound artist Janet Cardiff’s critically acclaimed installation “The Forty Part Motet” will travel to the High Museum of Art in October.
 From the collection of The Museum of Modern Art (MoMA), the piece will be on view at the High from Oct.
-11, 2014 through Jan.
+11 through Jan.
 18, 2015.